When to use this Flow type

 bulk load files into snowflake, and select the Flow.

 Select or enter the following attributes of the transformation (left to right):

-- Cloud storage Connection created in step 1.
+- Storage Connection created in step 1.

-- CSV Format created in step 3.
+- Format created in step 3.

 - A wildcard filename that matches the filenames in the cloud storage.
 Use

 .gzextension for compressed files.
 Examples for loading CSV files created by CDC flow:

 *_cdc_stream_*.csvfor uncompressed files or

 - The wildcard destination table name in the following format:

 SCHEMAis a Snowflake schema to load data into.
 You can use a fully qualified table name: